Safety in the Holy Land

 Proceed to collect your bags in the baggage claim and exit to the Arrivals Hall where a representative with imagine Tours & Travel will be waiting with a designated sign (if beginning your tour with imagine Tours & Travel at the airport).

 Shabbat or the Sabbath (day of rest) is the holiest day of the week in Israel.
 It begins at sundown every Friday evening and ends at sundown every Saturday evening.
 In most cities throughout the country, many buses, restaurants, stores, sites, etc. close for Shabbat.
 It is very peaceful and calm, yet can also be difficult for tourists on their own who might want to get out on Friday night or Saturday and explore.
 However, depending on the city, there are still certain sites and places that are open on Shabbat.

 For a list of Israel’s holidays and dates, please see https://www.timeanddate.com/holidays/israel/.

 Most of the sites and places in Israel are very westernized and clean, including the restrooms.
 You may still want to carry a small pack of tissue or wipes along with you, just in case.

 The food is usually one of the top things that tourists enjoy about Israel!
-Be sure to try the hummus, falafels, and shawarmas, and the fresh pita of course.
+Be sure to try the hummus, falafels, shawarmas, and the fresh pita, of course.
 Israel is known for some of the freshest vegetables and fruits of any country in the world.
-Special meals, for health reasons, may be available upon request; be sure to notify our office of any dietary needs before you travel.
+Special meals, for health reasons, may be available upon request.
+Be sure to notify our office of any dietary needs before you travel.